Private Chartres Cathedral & Ste. Chapelle Stained Glass Tour

-click to see more Notre Dame Cathedral in Chartres and St. Étienne Cathedral in Bourges constitute the two most important collections of original early medieval stained glass in France.
+Sainte Chapelle in Paris and Notre Dame de Chartres have two of the most important collections of original early medieval stained glass in France.
 They are also some of the finest examples of religious texts ‘written’ in glass, intended to be ‘read’ by the illiterate visitor, together with the sculptures in both structures.

-This private tour drives long distances to cover the territory: an hour and a quarter from Paris to Chartres, two hours from Chartres to Bourges, and two hours and forty minutes to return from Bourges to Paris.
-Our guide, who has in depth knowledge of ecclesiastic architecture and decoration, and who speaks English as natural first language, can share with you a great deal of interesting information on the way so that you fully appreciate what you see when you arrive at the two destinations.
-You might not even notice the long trajectories click at this page.
+Our guide, who has in depth knowledge of ecclesiastic architecture and decoration, and who speaks English as natural first language, will share with you a great deal of interesting information on the way so that you fully appreciate what you see when you arrive at the two destinations.

-Our private tour begins in Chartres, where its Notre Dame Cathedral is a virtual encyclopaedia of the many styles of stained glass, primarily constituted in its treasure of 12th century panels and three 13th rose windows.
+Our private tour begins at Sainte Chapelle, which was erected in only 33 months and consecrated in 1248.
+In the upper level there are 1,134 scenes in the stained glass, which is the oldest collection in Paris, of which 720 are original.
+Craftsmen for the windows at Chartres contributed to making many of them, which explains the remarkable similarities of the glass in both structures.
 Here your guide will explain that “Stained glass is supposed to reflect the soul of man,” and you will be confronted with a remarkable selection of 13th century glass along three levels of the choir, as well as some 14th century stained glass in the west façade and later works in the chapels added in the 15th and 17th centuries.
-This is the home of ‘Chartres Blue’ stained glass, so well represented in the Royal Entrance, and in the Notre Dame de le Belle Verrière window http://ngvtexas.com/?map10.
+This is the home of ‘Chartres Blue’ stained glass, so well represented in the Royal Entrance, and in the Notre Dame de le Belle Verrière window.